Risk Management is an integral part of the Roche Group’s business practice on all levels. Risk Management includes:

-Each year, emerging trends (including associated risks and opportunities) are identified from internal and external sources and are reviewed by selected internal stakeholder groups and the top ten business sustainability trends are approved by the Corporate Sustainability Steering Committee.
-These ten trends represent key areas where we would like to raise internal awareness so that the associated risks and opportunities can be considered as appropriate by our Roche Risk Managers in the respective Risk Assessments of their business unit.
-Since 2013 these Business Sustainability trends have been reported, first in the Roche Annual Report, now in the complementing part on the internet.
-This process continues to evolve and is reviewed by the Corporate Sustainability Steering Committee annually.
+Each year, emerging trends (including associated risks & opportunities) are identified from internal and external sources and are reviewed by selected internal stakeholder groups.
+The top ten business environment trends are subsequently approved by the Corporate Sustainability Steering Committee.
+These ten trends represent key areas that serve to raise internal awareness, so that the associated risks & opportunities can be considered as appropriate by Roche Risk & Opportunity Managers in the assessments of their respective business units.
+Responses to these business environment risks & opportunities are developed at the business unit and/or Group level as part of the Group Risk Management Process.

-Using Mistrust & Scepticism in Science and Future of Work as examples it can be seen below how these are then developed into specific risks and opportunities at the level of the functions where specific mitigations are applied and managed.
+Using the two trends of “Mistrust & Scepticism in Science” and “Healthcare Evolution Challenged by its Affordability” as examples, it can be seen below how these are then developed into specific risks and opportunities at the level of the functions where specific mitigations are applied and managed.

 Raise awareness and create clarity around the true value of diagnostics to people everywhere through Roche's Value of Diagnostics initiative, a company-wide campaign.

-Fundamentally shift and improve public perception and appreciation for diagnostic healthcare through the “Value of Diagnostics” campaign.
+Fundamentally shift and improve public perception and appreciation for diagnostic healthcare through the Value of Diagnostics campaign.

 Getting people to interact better with their healthcare system, getting diagnosed earlier and improving their outcome or preventing disease from ever developing is supported through the campaign, ultimately not only being good for human health but also to relieve pressure on the healthcare systems that support it.

-Demystifying and promoting the role of scientific innovation in bringing novel solutions to people and society through the Roche Celebrate Science program, a connected programme of stories and company engagements initiated as part of Roche's 125 Years Anniversary celebrations.
+Demystifying and promoting the role of scientific innovation in bringing novel solutions to people and society through the Roche Celebrate Science program, a connected programme of stories and company engagements initiated as part of Roche's 125 Anniversary celebrations.